Is My Cat Overweight? How To Spot Feline Obesity and What To Do About It

 These goals require a change in your cat’s management style at home (which probably led to the weight gain in the first place).
 Therefore, it is important to note that this process will involve a massive effort on your part too, as you will have to implement changes in your routine to see meaningful long-term results with your cat’s weight loss journey.

 Cats are obligate carnivores and function differently than us when it comes to food and the mechanics of weight loss by caloric control.
 It is VERY IMPORTANT to note that you should NEVER attempt to fast your cat to help them lose weight; this is extremely inhumane and potentially life threatening for your cat.
-Always seek the advice of your vet to formulate a meal plan for your cat’s weight loss journey.
-Your vet will help you figure out a safe way to reduce the number of calories your cat eats.

 You will also need to help your cat become more active.
 This activity could take many different forms.
-You can invest in cat toys such as lasers, teaser wands, or maybe even a cat exercise wheel!
+You can invest in cat toys such as lasers, teaser wands, or maybe even a cat exercise wheel.
 You could also make your cat work for their supper by filling a puzzle toy or treat ball with their daily kibble.
 For morbidly obese cats, your vet may refer you to an animal physiotherapist to safely help your cat exercise and lose weight without injuring themselves.

 Conclusion